anakniss/quiz-master/README.md

-# Master Quiz 🧠🎮
+# Quiz Master 🧠🎮

 This project is the result of the **Learn Unity in C# & Code Your First Five 2D Video Games for Web, Mac & PC.
 The Tutorials Cover Tilemap** course on Udemy.
 It’s a quiz game developed with Unity, using the Canvas tool to build the interface.

 ## 🎯 Objective

-The **Master Quiz** challenges players to answer questions correctly and earn points.
+The **Quiz Master** challenges players to answer questions correctly and earn points.
 It's perfect for those who want to test their knowledge while having fun!

 ## 🚀 Features